LEARNING TO LIVE WITH FOREST (AGAIN)

-The taskscape of the forest is a research project that investigates peoples relationship with forests through the lens of personal "taskscapes".
+Learning to live with forest (again) is a research project that investigates peoples relationship with their small forests through the lens of personal taskscapes*.
 The project is a narrative about the activities that constitute and shape this relationship.
-Furthermore the aim is to design a taskscape for (future) owners of small forests.

 The research is informed by both personal research in the forest of Anna's family, as well as the documentation of other 'personal forests' and their owners tasks.